• Art Magazine

 • The combination of usability and emotional impact

-• Room design with flexibility for multifunctional living
+• Flexible room design for multifunctional living

-Current examples that illustrate this transformation:
+Recent examples that illustrate this transformation:

 • A return to warmth and naturalness: Earth tones dominate , creating a connection to nature and well-being .

-• Grounding Maximalism: This trend combines the abundance of maximalism with the grounding of natural materials and rounded shapes .
-It replaces the abundance of furniture with bold color combinations and extravagant accents that still create a harmonious, warm atmosphere.
+• "Grounding maximalism": This trend combines the abundance of maximalism with the grounding effect of natural materials and rounded forms .
+It replaces the overabundance of furniture with bold color combinations and extravagant accents that still create a harmonious, warm atmosphere.

 • Sustainable materials: The use of recycled or rapidly renewable materials (such as hemp fibers, recycled glass, metal, and polyethylene) combined with a calm, deliberate, and authentic aesthetic reflects this.
 This development proves that successful design doesn't have to be intrusive to be effective; it should simply resonate.
 Spaces of inner peace are created when people live in harmony with their surroundings.
 Secondhand furniture makes a powerful statement about environmental awareness and durability.